Frequently asked questions

 There are six precincts associated with new underground stations as part of Stage One of Suburban Rail Loop at Cheltenham, Clayton, Monash, Glen Waverley, Burwood and Box Hill.

 The middle suburbs of Melbourne were identified as the preferred broad alignment for Suburban Rail Loop to facilitate better travel connections to health, education and employment hubs across Melbourne’s suburbs and to regional Victoria.

 Plan Melbourne 2017-2050 sets Victoria’s overarching policy direction for population, economic growth and urban planning over the next 30 years.
 It identifies places of state significance across Melbourne that will be a focus for jobs growth and strategic infrastructure investment to help expand employment opportunities, including National Employment and Innovation Clusters (NEICs) and Metropolitan Activity Centres (MACs).
 These provide the community with good access to a range of major retail, community, government, entertainment, cultural and transport services.

 Stage One is considered the priority because it will connect major employment precincts, universities, hospitals and shopping centres in the south east, including the Monash NEIC, Burwood education precinct and Box Hill MAC.
 It will also benefit regional Victorian passengers, connecting them to jobs and world-class services in Melbourne’s suburbs via the connection to Suburban Rail Loop at Clayton.

 Suburban Rail Loop is the biggest rail project ever undertaken in Victoria and it will be completed in stages over several decades.

 Further detail regarding the delivery timeline and completion will be determined as part of the ongoing technical work and Investment Case.

 This will be one of the world’s biggest and most ambitious projects, costing tens of billions of dollars over the life of the entire project.
 However, it will be funded and delivered in stages over several decades.

-The Investment Case and technical work underway will determine details of the project infrastructure, design, construction methodology and delivery, and associated costs.
+The Business and Investment Case and technical work underway will determine details of the project infrastructure, design, construction methodology and delivery, and associated costs.
 Funding options being considered include potential State, Commonwealth and private sector contributions, as well as value creation and value capture opportunities.